What Is Pescatarian Diet?

 Disadvantages Of Pescatarian Diet

 The recommendations from AHA is at least two servings of fish per week.
 If you are within the parameter then it is fine but you are consuming too much of mercury.
 But if you are pregnant then you have to give yourself some particular choices.

 Pregnant women are falling short on fish with about 50 percent eating more infrequent than 2 ounces per week on average, according to the U.S. Food and Drug Administration (FDA).

 The nutrients in fish support healthy fetal growth, then specialists advise consuming 2 to 3 servings of lower-mercury fish per week.
 Ideally, these should come from their best choice list which incorporates sardines, cod, salmon, shrimp, catfish, shrimp, tilapia.

 - King Mackerel

 Mercury levels in fish

-All fishes have different amounts of mercury.
-The pollutant that can be highly toxic to our nervous systems.
-NHS always advises that the general population eat no more than four portions of oily fish per week.
+The amount of mercury is found different in fishes.
+The pollutant which will be highly toxic to our nervous systems.
+NHS always advises that the overall population eat no quite four portions of oily fish a week.

-Women who are planning to conceive, pregnant or breastfeeding are highly advised to eat not more than two portions of oily fish per week because mercury can affect the nervous system and may cause developmental delays in infants exposed to mercury in the womb.
+Women who are intending to conceive, pregnant are extremely recommended to eat not more than two servings of oily fish per week because the nervous system could be affected by mercury and may cause developmental delays in newborns exposed to mercury in the womb.

-Shark, marlin, and swordfish contain concentrated sources of mercury.
-The reason it is recommended that they should be avoided by women who are planning to conceive, pregnant or breastfeeding and by all children.
+Shark, marlin, and swordfish contain rich sources of mercury.
+The reason it is prescribed that this should be avoided by the women who are intending to conceive, pregnant and by all children.